AdobeDocs/commerce-frontend-core/src/pages/guide/templates/email-migration.md

 ## Changes to the custom email template workflow

-As of Magento 2.3.4, custom email templates are only allowed to use scalar values for variable data.
+As of Adobe Commerce and Magento Open Source 2.3.4, custom email templates are only allowed to use scalar values for variable data.
 Direct calls to methods are no longer allowed.
 To be more specific, methods can no longer be called from variables from either the `var` directive or when used as parameters.
 For example `{{var order.getEmailCustomerNote()}}` or `{{something myVar=$obj.method()}}` will fail to resolve.

-A 'custom email template' is any new template created in the Magento admin **Marketing** > Communications > **Email Templates** > **Add New Template** area.
+A 'custom email template' is any new template created in the Admin **Marketing** > Communications > **Email Templates** > **Add New Template** area.
 Notice in the incorrect example, the `getConfirmationLink()` method is called directly.

 -  Old way: `{{var subscriber.getConfirmationLink()}}`